-Harold Katcher, a Professor at University of Maryland who lectures on the biology of aging, has isolated a plasma fraction called E5.
+Harold Katcher, a Professor at University of Maryland who lectures on the biology of aging, has isolated a plasma fraction called E5 that he believes is responsible for the effect.
 In 2020 he published the results of an experiment in which 2-year-old rats (elderly for a rat) were given E5 from younger rats; the old rats reportedly had an average epigenetic age reduction of 54%, more youthful levels of over 20 biomarkers, and improved physical strength and cognitive ability.
 The implication of this, as Katcher argues in his book The Illusion of Knowledge: The Paradigm Shift in Aging Research that Shows the Way to Human Rejuvenation, is that it is the organism that determines the age of the cells, not the other way around.
+In other words, aging is centrally controlled, not random deterioration at the cellular level.

 But did the E5 rats live longer?
 In February 2023, the final results were released showing that the treated rats indeed outlived their untreated counterparts, with the longest survivor going to the equivalent of 120 human years and 5% longer than the previously known longest living rat (on caloric restriction.)
 A few months later, we learned what plasma fraction E5 is: Exosomes!
-Katcher has formed a company to commercialize E5 as Elixir, but will likely be a while before it is ready for human trials, especially in light of the FDA's dubious view of exosome injections.
+Katcher has formed a company to commercialize E5 as Elixir, but will likely be a while before it is ready for human trials in the U.S., especially in light of the FDA's dubious view of exosome injections.

-Another company, California-based Alkahest, seems to be making better progress toward a clinically viable product.
-Alkahest is working to isolate age-reversing proteins called chronokines in the constellation of circulating proteins in blood plasma.
+Another company, California-based Alkahest, may be making better progress toward a clinically viable product.
+Alkahest is working to isolate aging-related proteins called chronokines in the constellation of circulating proteins in blood plasma.
 Seemingly, identifying them is just a question of connecting the dots, but there are a lot of dots - around 8,000 different proteins and peptides to screen.
 But the three trends seem to align: age-related diseases to target in addition to anti-aging per se, financial backing, and AI.
 Alkahest have identified a few plasma fractions and completed stage 2 clinical trials for Alzheimer's and Parkinson's, and other applications like hastening recovery after surgery.
 In 2020 Alkahest was acquired by the Spanish firm Grifols for \$147 million, and Katcher's company is reportedly attracting sizable investment interest as well.
 Watch this space.